Maritime object classification with SAR imagery using quantum kernel methods: Numerical Experimental Setup

-Using the GRD and SLC products together with the \texttt{is\_vessel}, \texttt{is\_fishing} and \texttt{confidence} labels, we extracted 6 datasets, one for each choice of \texttt{is\_vessel} or \texttt{is\_fishing} with either $16\times16$ GRD chips, $16\times16$ SLC chips, or $70\times12$ SLC chips\footnote{Note that the $70\times12$ SLC chips corresponds to a similar surface area as the $16\times16$ GRD chips}.
-Some examples of the $16\times16$ GRD chips can be seen in Figure~\ref{fig:Workflow_schematic}(a), together with their associated \texttt{is\_vessel} labels, from which one can see the difficulty in visually distinguishing between the classes.
 To construct the datasets, we first discard all detected objects without a \texttt{HIGH} confidence label to reduce label noise and ensure that the extracted GRD and SLC chips have reliable ground-truth annotations.
 This confidence level does not imply better image quality, it simply indicates that the labels are expected to be accurate, often supported by AIS-verified information.
 Using the remaining detected objects, we then randomly sample balanced datasets containing 1250 data samples each, resulting in 625 samples per class.
 This is so that we can reserve 80\% of the data for training and still maintain 1000 training data samples, a suitable amount for applying kernel methods.